 The Sounds of Sacrifice: The Music of British Folk Horror Films.
 Introduction.
 In the late 1960s and the early 1970s, a small group of horror films made in Britain set themselves apart from the rest of the genre, becoming an aptly cult phenomena now acknowledged under the banner of folk horror.
-As a newly recognised … Continue reading The Music of Folk Horror – Part 1 (Sub-Genre Theories).
+As a newly recognised sub-genre, it can be difficult to assess though, as new … Continue reading The Music of Folk Horror – Part 1 (Sub-Genre Theories).

 The relationship between sound and vision in film is one that is complex and almost indefinable in a broad sense due to each director and composer treating such relationship in different ways.
-The two examples about to be discussed are almost reverse images of each other’s effects; the same method has been applied but for … Continue reading Musical Emphasis on Visual Words (François Truffaut and Pier Paolo Pasolini)
+The two examples about to be discussed are almost reverse images of each other’s effects; the same method has been applied but for different reasons and different results.
+Much examination has taken place … Continue reading Musical Emphasis on Visual Words (François Truffaut and Pier Paolo Pasolini)

 Federico Fellini is one of Italy’s greatest and most influential filmmaker with a style and substance rarely matched in European art house film, especially in earlier work.
 A number of his pictures have recently made it into the Sight & Sound top 100 poll with his masterpiece 8 ½ even finishing within the top 10.
 He’s a director who often portrays the struggles of humanity in the … Continue reading La Strada – Federico Fellini (1954)